wy414012/VoodooTSCSync/README.md

 # VoodooTSCSync
-Fork of VoodooTSCSync
+Fork of VoodooTSCSync by RehabMan

-A kernel extension which will synchronize the TSC on any intel cpus.
+A kernel extension which will synchronize the TSC on any Intel CPUs.

-The Kext matches using IOCPUNumber in the Info.plist

-so if you have a c2duo, you'd set IOCPUNumber=1 if you have an i7 you'd set IOCPUNumber=7

-(the # starts @ 0)
+This version automatically attaches to the last CPU automatically.
+Different from previous versions, no need to modify the Info.plist, just install and use.

+Note: That work not done for the AMD version.
+Must still set the IOCPUNumber to largest IOCPUNumber in VoodooTSCSyncAMD.kext/Contents/Info.plist.

 Credit: Cosmosis Jones (origin version for Intel)<br/>
-            fumoboy007 (modified version for AMD)
+            fumoboy007 (modified version for AMD)<br/>
+            RehabMan version forked from denskop @github